Oriented Closed Polyhedral Maps and the Kitaev Model: Holonomy

 Since the only non-commuting $P$ and $Q$ operators are lying at corners of type 1 loops, the result (\ref{edge loop ophol}) can be thought of as a holonomy version of the Heisenberg exchange relations (\ref{QP comm rel}).

-Using Proposition \ref{pro: Hol-Ophol}(i) the above results can be translated to holonomies of the basic loop curves $\alpha_a^{\rev -1}$, $\beta_a^{\rev -1}$ and $\gamma_a^{\rev -1}$ as follows:
+Using Proposition~\ref{pro: Hol-Ophol}\,(i), the above results can be translated to holonomies of the basic loop curves $\alpha_a^{\rev -1}$, $\beta_a^{\rev -1}$ and $\gamma_a^{\rev -1}$ as follows:

-The curve $\alpha_a^{\rev -1}$, if viewed on $\Sigma$, consists of arrows pointing toward the vertex $v=\Ou_0(a)$ and, as a $\duP$-curve, winds around $v$ in clockwise direction.
+The curve $\alpha_a^{\rev -1}$, if viewed on $\Sigma$, consists of arrows pointing toward the vertex $v=\Ou_0(a)$ and, as a \smash{$\duP$}-curve, winds around $v$ in clockwise direction.
 The curve $\gamma_a^{\rev -1}$ consists of arrows on the boundary of the face $f=\Ou_2(a)$ directed in clockwise direction.
-These basic loops and their holonomies fit to the conventions used in the literature \cite{BMCA,Meusburger}.
-Although the automorphism $S_\M$ provides a direct connection to our conventions, the simplicity of (\ref{Gauss}) and (\ref{flux}) can be an excuse for our preference of opholonomies.
+These basic loops and their holonomies fit to the conventions used in the literature~\cite{BMCA,Meusburger}.
+Although the automorphism $S_\M$ provides a direct connection to our conventions, the simplicity of~(\ref{Gauss}) and~(\ref{flux}) can be an excuse for our preference of opholonomies.

-The type 1 loops $\beta_a$ and $\beta_a^{\rev -1}$ belong to the following type of (op)curves: \begin{defi} A closed (op)curve $\zeta$ on $\D(\Sigma)^*$ is called a central (op)curve if its (op)holonomy is of the form $(h\ot\varphi)\mapsto \one_\M\cdot\bra Z,h\ot\varphi\ket$ for some central element $Z$ of $\D(H)$. \end{defi} Notice that by convolution invertibility of (op)holonomies the $Z$ in the above Definition is necessarily invertible.
-Due to Proposition \ref{pro: Hol-Ophol}(i) a proper ribbon opcurve $\zeta$ is central iff the proper ribbon curve $\zeta^\rev$ is central.
+The type 1 loops $\beta_a$ and $\beta_a^{\rev -1}$ belong to the following type of (op)curves: \begin{defi} A closed (op)curve $\zeta$ on $\D(\Sigma)^*$ is called a central (op)curve if its (op)holonomy is of the form $(h\ot\varphi)\mapsto \one_\M\cdot\bra Z,h\ot\varphi\ket$ for some central element $Z$ of $\D(H)$. \end{defi} Notice that by convolution invertibility of (op)holonomies the $Z$ in the above definition~is necessarily invertible.
+Due to Proposition~\ref{pro: Hol-Ophol}\,(i), a proper ribbon opcurve $\zeta$ is central if and only if the proper ribbon curve $\zeta^\rev$ is central.